Lucasplaygaemes/JNTD/README.md

 The code access the Ollama via bash, the 2B it's trained to know how and what to respond when it's questioned within the terminal, it's has been trained in a personalized dataset, that's has previous commands and interactions between she and the user and the terminal.
 Ex: make an .txt file that has the firts 50 firts numbers from fibonacci sequence, and it's done.
 I want in the next updates make she possible to make complex interactions with the terminal, and codes, she may be possible to execute codes, and test them by herself, so she will have the possibility to know, where, why, and how a bug it's happening, she will also be able to search for directorys that may have a bug, or a missing something.

+# Curl!
+I'm currentlying implementing the curl in the code, how exactly it's going to work, a don't know.

 # Readme?
 As you may notice, the README file is getting big, and i can't list every new thing neither any changes that i will make in this code.
 So i will add a new file, Features, and the name again is selfexplanatory.
 When a big update or change be made, it will be showed in README for 5~10 days in maximum.
 In the features file will have all that already is on the readme, and what's not.